yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/1-GANs/1-Principle-GAN/Training Instability + Convergence/README.md

 > Won't.
 Both regularization and normalization are motivated by controlling Lipschitz constant of the discriminator
 >
 > --- A large-scale study on regularization and normalization in GANs

+2017 On Convergence and Stability of GANs

+2018 Which training methods for GANs do actually converge